Adelaide Lead

+At the 2016 Census, it had a population of 81.
+At the 2021 Census, it had a population of 85.

+History

 Adelaide Lead began as a mining settlement, and covered about 3 mi along the banks of Timor Creek.
 A state school operated from 1863 to 1954.
 The building, which still stands, was later used as a community hall in which Saturday night 'old time' dances were held until the late 1970s.

 The area was in the eastern part of the Glenmona Pastoral Station, taken up by Isaac Moorson and Edmund McNeill in 1839 and officially established as Glenmona by Edmund McNeill and Charles Hall in 1845.
 In 1848 Glenmona controlled 62080 acre, grazing 12,000 sheep and 150 cattle.
 It was the second largest property in the area, centred on the Bet Bet Creek which provided permanent water.
 The property was owned by the Mills family from 1875 until 1995.
 When the property was sold in 1995 it comprised 1182 acre.